caddyserver/gateway/README.md

 open-source projects.

-I'd like to thank the [Cilium](https://github.com/cilium/cilium/) maintainers and community contributors for the base logic for the controller implementation, allowing me to focus on Caddy integration rather than Gateway API semantics.
+I'd like to thank the [Cilium](https://github.com/cilium/cilium/) maintainers and community contributors for building the base logic for the controller implementation, allowing me to focus on Caddy integration rather than Gateway API semantics.

 ## Known Issues